 - Read-access geo-zone-redundant storage (RA-GZRS)

-We recommend that you use a general-purpose v2 storage account for most scenarios.
+Microsoft recommends that you use a general-purpose v2 storage account for most scenarios.
 You can easily upgrade a general-purpose v1 or an Azure Blob storage account to a general-purpose v2 account with no downtime and without the need to copy data.
 For more information, see Upgrade to a general-purpose v2 storage account.

 If the needs of your application exceed the scalability targets of a single storage account, you can build your application to use multiple storage accounts.
 You can then partition your data objects across those storage accounts.
 For information on volume pricing, see Azure Storage pricing.

-All storage accounts run on a flat network topology and support the scalability and performance targets outlined in this article, regardless of when they were created.
+All storage accounts run on a flat network topology regardless of when they were created.
 For more information on the Azure Storage flat network architecture and on scalability, see Microsoft Azure Storage: A Highly Available Cloud Storage Service with Strong Consistency.

 The following limits apply only when you perform management operations by using Azure Resource Manager with Azure Storage.